-Approximately 46 percent of the surface geology of the Paakea hydrologic unit is characterized by Kula volcanics, primarily occurring as aa flows (lava characterized by jagged, sharp surfaces with massive, relatively dense interior) and pahoehoe flows (lava characterized by smooth or ropy surfaces, with layered flow units).
-Aa flows predominate in the eastern portion of the upper and lower reaches of the hydrologic unit.
-The pahoehoe flows are generally confined to more seaward areas where they occur at the base of the series transition zone.
-A small area of mixed aa and pahoehoe flows also occurs in the western portion of the middle reach between 2,100 and 2,264 feet.
+Nearly 95 percent of the surface geology of the Waiaaka hydrologic unit is characterized by Kula volcanics, primarily occurring as aa flows (lava characterized by jagged, sharp surfaces with massive, relatively dense interior).
 The flows average 20 feet thick near the summit of Haleakala and 50 feet thick near the coast, but flows up to 200 feet thick are common (Stearns and MacDonald, 1942).
+The entire hydrologic unit is confined to elevations below 490 feet mean sea level.